JayashankaAnushan19/PowerBI_DataVisualization_Pizza_hut/Reports/Readme.txt

-To vew the report - Need to install the PowerBI and open via PowerBI
+To view the report - Need to install the PowerBI and open via PowerBI